 The navigation area includes an active search field.
 You can find any report or data source in the navigation area by entering search words.
 All entries that do not match the search words are hidden.
-The search results are already narrowed down as you type.
-It is not necessary to write search words out in full.
+The search results narrow down during typing, so it is not necessary to write search words out in full.

-You can also use catchwords for a search in the search field.
-When using a catchword for a search, the results include those matches where the search word forms part of the description text of the content you are looking for.
+It is also possible to use key words for a search in the search field.
+When using a key word for a search, the results include those matches where the search word forms part of the description text of the content you are looking for.
 Hence, the descriptions are used as metadata referencing the relevant content.

-A catchword search is recommended, for example, if the reports included in the FORCAM FORCETM package use a different nomenclature, e.g. for key performance indicators, than other IIoT platforms.
+A key word search is recommended, for example, if the reports included in the FORCAM FORCETM package use a different nomenclature from other IIoT platforms, e.g. for key performance indicators.